chainguard-images/images/images/php/README.md

 - [Getting Started Guide](https://edu.chainguard.dev/chainguard/chainguard-images/reference/php/getting-started-php/)
 - [Provenance Information](https://edu.chainguard.dev/chainguard/chainguard-images/reference/php/provenance_info/)

 ## Image Variants

 Our `latest` tags use the most recent build of the [Wolfi PHP](https://github.com/wolfi-dev/os/blob/main/php.yaml) package.
 The following tagged variants are available without authentication:

 - `latest`: This is a distroless image for running command-line PHP applications.
 It does not include Composer or busybox, so no shell will be available.
 - `latest-dev`: This is a development / builder image that includes Composer, apk-tools, and busybox.
 This variant allows you to customize your final image with additional Wolfi packages.
 - `latest-fpm`: This is the distroless `php-fpm` image variant, designed to be used together with our [Nginx](https://edu.chainguard.dev/chainguard/chainguard-images/reference/nginx) image.

-Starting in April, accessing older tags will require authentication.

 ### PHP Version
 This will automatically pull the image to your local system and execute the command `php --version`: